 - For homes priced $401,000 to $999,999, we charge a $4995 Flat Fee.
-Homes priced $1 million and above, the Flat Fee Price is the same $4995 plus a 1% commission.
+Homes priced $1 million and above, we only charge a 1% commission.
 We do this because as home prices increase, they can possibly remain on the market a little longer, but not too much.
 We only charge a little more for this.

 Why is there a “Buyer’s Agent Incentive”?

 - Part of the old system still works.
 Buyers’ agents will spend considerable time working with their clients to find them the perfect home.
 They search through listings and drive around looking at different properties.
 Sometimes they are successful, sometimes they are not.
 The commission incentive is to entice the buyers’ agents to look at your home and show it to their clients.
 It helps them cover their expenses and earn a living.
 It is always up to the seller as to what they want to offer as the incentive.
 We typically recommend a 2-3% commission.
 However, this amount is completely up to you.